 NERT Advisory Board

-Gary Pegueros, Board Chair
+Gary Pegueros, Chairperson

 Maxine Fasulis, Secretary

 Maxine joined the Board just before the turn-of-the century (the last one, not the 19th).
 She serves as Co-Coordinator for the Noe Valley NERT team and has done so since the late 1990's.
-When not hounding fellow San Franciscans to take NERT training or fellow Noe NERTs to attend advanced training, City-wide Drills and team meetings, Maxine heads for the hills to ski the steepest and deepest with her ski crew or to New York City to run the NYC Marathon.
-A proud retired Alameda County Public Defender attorney, Maxine is licensed to practice in California and several Federal District Courts.
-In addition to criminal law, Maxine has also practiced mind numbingly boring general business and bankruptcy law.
-Most recently, Maxine has worked as a criminal case consultant (defense side, of course) and as a legal consultant on a variety of cases and legal practice law areas.
+When not hounding fellow San Franciscans to take NERT training or fellow Noe NERTs to attend advanced training, City-wide Drills and team meetings, Maxie heads for the hills to ski the steepest and deepest with her ski crew or to New York City to run the NYC Marathon.
+A proud retired Alameda County Public Defender attorney, Maxie is licensed to practice in California and several Federal District Courts.
+In addition to criminal law, Maxie has also practiced mind numbingly boring general business and bankruptcy law.
+Most recently, Maxie has worked as a criminal case consultant (defense side, of course) and as a legal consultant on a variety of cases and legal practice law areas.

 Lisa joined the Board in 2013.
 NERT-trained in 2010, she serves as the neighborhood coordinator for South of Market NERT.
-Born and raised in San Francisco's Inner Sunset, Lisa remembers being in the city the night following the 1989 Loma Prieta quake, watching the fires burn from the top of Twin Peaks.
+Born and raised in San Francisco's inner sunset, Lisa remembers being in the city the night following the 1989 Loma Prieta quake, watching the fires burn from the top of Twin Peaks.
 Outside of NERT, Lisa can be found biking, horseback riding and project managing construction projects for BCCI Construction.

 Cris Pedregal Martin

-CCris completed NERT training in 2009, and is a California Disaster Corps volunteer since 2013.
+Cris completed NERT training in 2009, and is a California Disaster Corps volunteer since 2013.
 He joined the NERT Advisory Board in April 2014.
 Before moving to the Bay Area, he lived in New Mexico and New England, where disaster preparedness included keeping a candle and matches in the car.
 He enjoys time with friends, biking, skiing (not too fast), and traveling near and far.

 Rebecca joined the NERT Advisory Board in February, 2015.
 NERT-trained and a member of the Sunset/Parkside team since 2011, Rebecca enjoys meeting her neighbors in monthly meetings and drills where she practices her skills.
 When not volunteering for NERT, Rebecca is a Senior Operations Manager for a financial institution.
 In her spare time she enjoys music and dinner with friends.

 Linda joined the NERT Advisory Board in 2016.
 She moved from NJ to the Bay Area shortly before the 1989 Loma Prieta earthquake.
 After moving to San Francisco in 2010 she completed NERT training and then completed California Disaster Corps training in 2013.
 Linda also does volunteer work as an EMT and enjoys scuba diving, skiing and fire dancing.
-When not doing NERT things, Linda works as a Business Systems Analyst for a large biotech company.